CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 a little slower (incoming connections first have to authenticate before a message can be delivered).
 If you do not have to, it is therefore ofter faster to set up a firewall or an IP range to restrict access, than to require authentication.

+### Local email addresses

+If you have a username and password installed, messages from unauthenticated connections are normally rejected.
+However, if an incoming message is sent to an address that is marked as a local address, the message is accepted anyway.
+These local messages are not sent to the inbox queue, but to the locals queue instead.
+The name of this queue can be configured with the "rabbitmq-local" config file variable.

+If you have also set a "rabbitmq-reports" queue in the config file, MailerQ parses all incoming local messages, and if it detects that it holds a report message (for example a Delivery Status Notification or a DMARC report), it will post the message to this reports queue.

+The local email addresses can be configured via MailerQ's management console.

 ### Running behind HAProxy